 Within these categories we have a host of sponsored awards that reward a large spectrum of the Working Scientifically, Working Technologically and Working Mathematically skills outlined in the respective NSW syllabuses.

 Thanks to Sebel Furniture, our past Principal sponsor, with added support from major sponsors, the Intel Foundation, Sapphire Foundation and the Department of Industry, Innovation and Science, we sent our top seven Year 9-12 projects to the 2018 Intel International Science and Engineering Fair (ISEF) in Pittsburgh (May 2018).
-The Broadcom Foundation is also sponsored a Year 7-8 student to attend the Broadcom MASTERS International program which ran in collaboration with ISEF in Pittsburgh (May 2018).
+The Broadcom Foundation also sponsored a Year 7-8 student to attend the Broadcom MASTERS International program which ran in collaboration with ISEF in Pittsburgh (May 2018).

 Our ISEF delegation in 2018 also included the first Rural Young Scientist delegation of 2 projects and the Rural Young Scientist Teacher awardee and chaperone.

 The STANSW Young Scientist Committee are giving as much support to Science, Technology and Mathematics teachers as possible through professional development activities we organise and through resources, readily available on our website.
 To the best of our knowledge, we are the only science fair in the world who have their past winning projects accessible to all teachers, parents and students.
 There is no set formula for setting out a project, however, following the order of one or two of these projects is the best way to start.
 We also have a Young Scientist Youtube Channel with nearly 50 model and innovation projects on display.
 Showing a few of these is the best way of launching project-based learning in any classroom environment.

 As a State Fair, the STANSW Young Scientist awards forwards the majority of winning entries to the national BHP Billiton Foundation Science and Engineering Awards for more chances of prizes.